My Fabry Disease

 What is Fabry Disease?

 Fabry Disease is a rare lysosomal storage disorder.
-It is a genetic condition that occurs because there is a mutation in the DNA – in this case a mutation on an X-chromosome.
+It is a genetic condition that occurs because there is a variation in the DNA – in this case a variation on an X-chromosome.
 It can be inherited, or, like me, you may be the first in your family to be born with it.

 Fabry Disease is also known as Anderson-Fabry Disease.
 It was first discovered in 1898 by two scientists who were working independently.
 William Anderson, UK identified a systemic disorder in a 39 year old man and Johannes Fabry, Germany identified a similar condition in a 13 year old boy.
 It wasn't until the 1960's and 70's though that the accumulation of Gb3 and the deficient enzyme α-Gal A were identified as the causal factors of this condition.